 Verifying Rental History with Past Landlords

-When screening tenants for multifamily properties, take good care to ask about any neighbor disputes, noise complaints or other signs they aren’t right for the property.
+When screening tenants for multifamily properties, take reasonable care to ask about any neighbor disputes, noise complaints, or other signs that aren’t suitable for the property.

 Who Needs to Fill Out the Application Forms?

-Even if it’s a house rental application, you still need to ask how many adults aged 18 or over will be living in the property.
-That’s because every adult must fill out an application so that you know exactly who is living in your property.
+Even if it’s a house rental application, you still need to ask how many adults aged 18 or over will live there.
+That’s because every adult must fill out an application so that you know exactly who is living on your property.
 This will allow you to screen everyone who is responsible for the rent.

 What about if someone is co-signing the lease, like the parents of a college student tenant?
-Each co-signer must fill out an application form and go through your screening process, even if they aren’t living there.
-That means that if your tenant can’t pay their rent, you’ve already checked that the co-signers can.
+Each co-signer must complete an application form and undergo your screening process, even if they aren’t living there.
+If your tenant can’t pay their rent, you’ve already checked that the co-signers can.

 Should Landlords Charge an Apartment Application Fee?

-No one likes charging tenants for application fees, but they are a necessary evil to protect your investment and income.
-It’s an option though to have applicants pay any tenant screening fees directly, instead of having to collect them.
+No one likes asking tenants to pay an application fee, but they are necessary to protect your investment and income.
+It’s an option, though, to have applicants pay any tenant screening fees directly instead of having to collect them.

-Our free rental application allows you to include credit reports, criminal checks and eviction reports, which you can charge to the applicant directly!
+Our free rental application allows you to include credit reports, criminal checks, and eviction reports, which you can charge the applicant directly!

 Over to You

-Whether it’s an apartment rental application or a house rental application, there is still basic information you need to include to protect your precious passive income.
-But just doing rental applications isn’t enough — you must also do tenant screenings.
+Whether it’s an apartment rental application or a house rental application, you still need to include basic information to protect your precious passive income.
+But completing rental applications isn’t enough—you must also complete tenant screenings.

-There are some minor differences in what you should include in an apartment rental application and a house rental application.
+There are minor differences in what you should include in an apartment and a house rental application.
 In multifamily properties, landlords must keep all the tenants happy.
 That means screening apartment tenants a little more carefully.

-When so many people live in units that share at least one wall, noise plays a bigger factor than in a stand-alone house.
-Same goes for tenants with pets, which may be against house rules.
+When so many live in units that share at least one wall, noise is a bigger factor than in a stand-alone house.
+The same goes for tenants with pets, which may be against house rules.
 And tenants with certain criminal histories don’t only pose a potential risk to you — they also pose a potential risk to their neighbors.

 Any apartment vs. stand-alone rental experiences to share?
 How do you screen tenants for neighborliness?
 Let us know in the comments!